Build phase

 Custom logger is required to push MSBuild warning and errors in real-time to build console.
 You may use this logger in your own build scripts.

 <project> is a Visual Studio project (*.*proj) or solution (*.sln) file.
-If a project or solution file is not specified on project settings, AppVeyor recursively searches for the first occurence of *.sln or *.*proj file in the build clone directory.
+If a project or solution file is not specified on project settings, AppVeyor recursively searches for the first occurrence of *.sln or *.*proj file in the build clone directory.

 Adding additional parameters to msbuild with a response file